 By 2014, Kathy invited family members Erin Borla and Frank Deggendorfer to join the Trustees and big things continued to happen.

 Over the past several years the mission of the Foundation has morphed into celebrating not only the arts, but all creative problem solving throughout Oregon’s rural communities and Tribal Nations.
 Roundhouse has worked to establish four dynamic program areas of support: arts and culture, environmental stewardship, education, and social services.
 The Trustees often find their work most effective at the intersections of these program areas.

 In 2017, the Roundhouse Foundation purchased Pine Meadow Ranch in Sisters to fulfill Deggendorfer’s long-term vision of creating a space for artists, conservationists, farmers, ranchers, educators and scientists to come together to share space and ideas while working in an inspirational setting.
 The Ranch serves as a model for interconnected work and the basis for collaborative economies.

-Now, almost 20 years later, the Roundhouse Foundation owns and operates the Ranch as an example of the work we hope to support through its grantmaking and investing.
-The Foundation has distributed over $5 million to hundreds of organizations that are paving the way for creative problem-solving in rural communities.
+Now, almost 20 years later, the Roundhouse Foundation owns and operates the Ranch as an example of the work we hope to support through our grantmaking and investing.
+In 2021, the Foundation distributed over $10 million to hundreds of organizations that are paving the way for creative problem-solving in rural communities.